ipatate/gdpr-cookies/README.md

 - `createScript(src)` for create script tag in head
 - `createStyle(href)` for create style tag in head
-- `createIframe('id', {href: '', width: '200px'});` for create iframe tag in target element.
-Add attribute for iframe with second argument options object
+- `createIframe('target', {href: '', width: '200px'});` for create iframe tag in target element.
+Add attribute for iframe with second argument options object. target is used with document.querySelector

 #### Example for google tag